Apostrophes in Plurals

 - There are four Nesbits in my class.

-- We are a group of Lucases trying to save the world.
+- We are a group of Lucases trying to save the planet.

 - The Smiths have left the planet.